meilisearch/documentation/guides/advanced_guides/faceted_search.md

 - **Inner arrays elements** are connected by an `OR` operator.
 - **Outer arrays elements** are connected by an `AND` operator.

-For instance, the following array:
+You can mix connectives, for instance, the following array:

 ```json
 [["genre:Horror", "genre:Comedy"], "director:Jordan Peele"]